8 Top Tips For Buying a New Boiler

-- You boiler is breaking down on a regular basis
+- Your boiler is breaking down on a regular basis

 - The cost of a repair would be more than a new boiler

-- You’ve noticed that your energy bills are on the rise
+- You’ve noticed that your heating bills are on the rise

 - Your heating and hot water demands are no longer being met